Hashim ibn Abd Manaf: Birth legend

-Life
+Biography

 Hashim was the son of Abd Manaf, who argued with his brother 'Abd ad-Dar over the inheritance.
 'Abd ad-Dar was supported by their cousins Makhzum, Sahm, Jumah, their uncle Adi and their families.
 Abd Manaf contested his inheritance and was supported by their nephew Asad, their uncle Zuhrah ibn Kilab, their father's uncle Taym ibn Murrah, and al-Harith ibn Fihr.
 The effects of this conflict continued among their descendants, especially and affected the internal history of Mecca right up to Muhammad's time.

 The conflict escalated under Hashim, who demanded that the rights be transferred from the clan of Abd ad-Dar to his clan.
 Those who supported Hashim and his brothers were the descendants of Zuhrah and Taym ibn Murrah, and all Qusay's descendants except those of the eldest line.
 The descendants of Makhzum and of the other remoter cousins maintained that the rights should remain in the family of Abd ad-Dar.

 While assembled at the Ka'aba, Hashim and his brothers and all their allies dipped their hands in a bowl of rich perfume with nutmeg powder and swore that they would never abandon one another, rubbing their scented hands over the stone of the Ka'aba in confirmation of their pact.
 Hashim and his allies were thereafter known as the "Hilf al-Mutayyabun" ("Alliance of the Scented Ones"), while their rivals also swore an oath of union and organised themselves into the "Hilf al-Ahlaf" ("Alliance of the Confederates").
-As neither side wanted a full-scale conflict, they reached a compromise whereby The Scented Ones retained control of the charity tax and the food and drink for pilgrims, where as the Confederates retained the keys to the Ka'aba and the running of the House of Assembly.
+As neither side wanted a full-scale conflict, they reached a compromise whereby The Scented Ones retained control of the charity tax and the food and drink for pilgrims, whereas the Confederates retained the keys to the Ka'aba and the running of the House of Assembly.
 Hashim's brothers agreed that he should have the responsibility of providing for the pilgrims.
 Their descendants in the clans named after them tended to keep this old alliance.

 Hashim was accepted as the overall leader, with the responsibility of providing for the pilgrims in the Ka'aba precincts, with the support of his brothers 'Abd Shams and Muttalib, and his half-brother Nawfal.
 The only person who challenged Hashim's authority was Umayyah, the son of his brother 'Abd Shams, but he had no real support and shifted to live out his life in Syria.
 Makkah became the acknowledged capital of Arabia, and markets were established around the city to deal with all the business.